-Imagine you put a call out to your audience for their favorite book and to include an image in their reply.
+Imagine you call out to your audience for their favorite book and include an image in their reply.
 This not only gets people commenting on your content – but helps you catch a glimpse of what they love.
 And, it helps when they go the extra mile to include an image!
-It’s an odd type of engagement conditioning I’ll call it … but doesn’t make it any less effective.
+It’s an odd type of engagement conditioning, I’ll call it, but it doesn’t make it any less effective.

-A week later you create a post that includes one of your audience’s book images and anything they may have said about it.
-This does 2 powerful things;
+A week later, you create a post that includes one of your audience’s book images and anything they may have said about it.
+This does two powerful things;

 - helps the rest of your audience want to be more involved in future posts.